autogluon/autogluon/docs/tutorials/multimodal/object_detection/index.md

 :::{grid-item-card} Quick Start on a Tiny COCO Format Dataset
   :link: quick_start/quick_start_coco.html

-  How to train high quality object detection model with MultiModalPredictor in under 5 minutes on COCO format dataset.
+  How to train high quality object detection model with AutoMM in under 5 minutes on COCO format dataset.
 :::

 :::{grid-item-card} Quick Start on Open Voccabulary Detection